jcsargis00/Pewlett-Hackard-Analysis/README.md

     - departments.csv, employees.csv, salaries.csv, dept_emp.csv, dept_manager.csv and titles.csv

 #### The Number of Retiring Employees by Title
 A query was written to find the number of retiring employees by title.
 The first query returned every title, which produced multiple titles for employees who had changed jobs.
-There were 133776 titles.
+There were 133,776 titles.
 Further refinement to the query was needed to remove multiple titles for each employee to get a more accurate count.
+As you can see in the snippet of the table here, Chirstian Koblic has two titles, and Sumant Peac has 3.
 #
 ![not unique titles](https://github.com/jcsargis00/Pewlett-Hackard-Analysis/blob/main/Data/retirementtables.PNG)
 #